Lenders are taking applications for small business PPP loans again

 “That first go-around was tough because we didn’t have everything in place to be able to offer those loans whether it be the technology, the loan documents, the access to the SBA system,” Shane said.

-As Congress approved more funding to refill the program, Canvas secured the access it needed and understood the rules enough to begin working on applications to have them ready for when the SBA began accepting them Monday morning.
+As Congress approved more funding - $370 billion - to refill the program, Canvas secured the access it needed and understood the rules enough to begin working on applications to have them ready for when the SBA began accepting them Monday morning.

 Shane said the SBA’s system was operating slowly on Monday, causing some glitches which hastened the process.